-There are two jumpers, labeled +1, +2, and +4 that are used to select the number of channels that will be used.
+There are two jumpers, labeled +1 and +2, that are used to select the number of channels that will be used.
 Use the figures below to locate the jumpers on the module.
-The module is set from the factory for eight channel operation (all jumpers installed).
+The module is set from the factory for four channel operation.

-Unused channels are not processed.
-For example, if only channels 1 through 3 are selected, then channels 4 through 8 will not be active.
+The unused channels are not processed, so if only channels 1 through 3 are selected, then channel 4 will not be active.
 The following table shows how to place the jumpers to select the number of channels.